Free Trade Agreements

 The Cumulation provision has annual sub-limits for wool, denim, cotton and man-made fiber bottom weights.
 Of the 100 million sme total, woven wool apparel is limited to 1 million SME, woven denim apparel is limited to 20 million SME, and woven cotton and man-made trousers and skirts are limited to 45 million SME annually.
 The Cumulation provision is reciprocal amongst the U.S., CAFTA-DR, and NAFTA countries.
 For example, woven U.S. fabrics shipped to Central America, assembled into apparel, may enter Mexico duty-free under this provision.

 The CAFTA-DR Cumulation provision became effective on August 15, 2008.
 Terms of the provision are found on page 137 of the Annex 4.1 of the CAFTA-DR text.
-The fill rates under the provision can be found on the Textile and Apparel Tariff Preference Levels for CAFTA-DR Cumulation webpage.
+Current fill rates are found on Customs and Border Protections' webpage for quota fill utilization, reported on a weekly basis, found here.
+Other information on the Cumulation provision may be found here.

 On March 1, 2012 the Dominican Republic lost Cumulation eligibility.
 An overview of why the D.R. lost eligibility can be found in footnote 1 of the Cumulation provision (p.
 137 of Annex 4.1 of the CAFTA-DR).